siddharth-pandey/siddharth-pandey.github.com/_posts/2013/Jan/2013-01-29-MVC-for-Beginners.md

 If you place the breakpoint on About(), and if you click on About menu item, you will find that the control comes on that method and it will go on executing that method, which returns a View.
 The term **ActionResult** is a type of action result that MVC framework expects and we are saying it to return a view in this case.
 For example, we might ask the About() to return some JSON data, etc.

 So, we are asking About() to render a View but which one?
 We have some naming conventions for views also.
-The return statement searches the folder named as Views > Home (which is the same as the name of the controller above) > it then searches for a view file with an extension of '.cshtml' named as About i.e. About.cshtml (which is the same as About()).
+The return statement searches the folder named as Views > Home (which is the same as the name of the controller above) > it then searches for a view file with an extension of `.cshtml` named as About i.e. About.cshtml (which is the same as About()).
 So, this view will be rendered as html head title body html and will be sent to the browser.

 * * *